Daniel Abt fired from Audi’s Formula E team for using pro sim driver in virtual race – TechCrunch

 Abt explained, via translation of the video, the plan.

-“We had a conversation and the idea came up that it would be a funny move if a Sim racer basically drove for me, to show the other, real drivers, what he is capable of and use the chance to drive against them,” Abt said.
+“We had a conversation and the idea came up that it would be a funny move if a sim racer basically drove for me, to show the other, real drivers, what he is capable of and use the chance to drive against them,” Abt said.
 “We wanted to document it and create a funny story for the fans with it.”

 Abt later added that it was never his intention to “get a result and keep quiet about it later on just to make me look better.”